 Forall is also deeply concerned about nuclear warfare.
 It is easy to forget that there are many, many nuclear weapons on Earth.
 It is easy to forget how quickly and easily those weapons could destroy the entire planet.
 It seems to me that Forall never forgets this threat, that it is always present to him.
 I don’t get the sense that he is able to forget it.
 It’s not that he is unhealthily burdened by this threat.
 Not at all.

-Towards the end of my time at the monastery, Forall began to speak about materials related to the creation of artificial general intelligence.
+Towards the end of my first training period at the monastery, Forall began to speak about materials related to the creation of artificial general intelligence.
 Previously I had encountered these concerns solely in more technical circles.
 It was interesting to be exposed to them in a spiritual and moral context.
-He began to speak in his talks about these three issues — global warming, nuclear warfare, and artificial intelligence — in relationship with one another> He spoke of them as multiple manifestations of the same basic problem.
+He began to speak in his talks about these three issues — global warming, nuclear warfare, and artificial intelligence — in relationship with one another.
+He spoke of them as multiple manifestations of the same basic problem.
 This is a problem with the human mind.

 Forall’s talks about these three threats reminded me of one of these numbered lists: The Three Poisons.
 These are the three most basic causes of suffering.
 They are often translated in English as greed, hatred, and ignorance.
 I realized that these Three Threats mapped neatly onto the Three Poisons.
 Greed has caused global warming; nuclear warfare is born from hatred; and Artificial Intelligence, despite its name, is a product of deep ignorance.

 It is of course a somewhat fanciful connection.
 Still, I think it is useful.
 It is useful to name these three issues as Threats, and to connect them.
 That way we can deal with the problems together.
 That way we can search for a way to address the root causes.